The Best Things to do in Morro Bay, California

 - There is a huge turnover of shops.
 It seems like every year I go to Morro Bay some shops have closed up with new shops opened in their place.
 There are only a handful of shops that have been there for a long period of time.
 This is good and bad, as every year I go it feels like a new shopping experience, but shops I previously liked may not be there anymore.

-Kinds of Shops in Morro Bay
+The 5 Best Shops in Morro Bay

 Morro Bay Aquarium